profilepress/profilepress-readmes/readme.txt

 == Changelog ==

 = 2.9.28 =
-* Fixed missing sql unescaping in member directory search
-* Validate redirect_to url to prevent redirect to another site
+* Validate redirect_to url to prevent redirect to another site.

-XSS  fix: Escap variables in tab widgets
+* XSS fix: Escap variables in tab widgets.

 = 2.9.27 =
 * Security fix: Ensures only valid custom user meta are updated.